ajanicij/rxjavabook/README.md

 All the original samples in the book are writen for RxJava 1, but the current latest version of RxJava is 2.

+Note that I haven't typed in and translated all the samples from the book, just most of the first 7 chapters.